 - Trash containers attract insects, so keep them clean and away from your activity.

-However stings still happen no matter how careful you are.
+However, stings still happen no matter how careful you are.
 You can use calamine lotion or a steroid cream and take an antihistamine to relieve itching.
 These products are available without a prescription.
 If the swelling progresses or if it appears infected you should see your provider, you may need an antibiotic.

 For people who are allergic to stinging insects the body produces an antibody called Immunoglobulin E, also known as IGE.
 Stinging insects' venom reacts with IgE, causing the release of histamine and other chemicals that trigger allergies.
-For a small number of people a severe venom allergy can be life-threatening.
+For a small number of people, a severe venom allergy can be life-threatening.

 It can be very difficult to identify or distinguish between the different stinging insects.
 Venom testing is the best method to determine what insect caused your allergic reaction.